Pine Island, Hernando County, Florida

 Pine Island is an unincorporated community and census-designated place (CDP) in Hernando County, Florida, United States.
 The population was 64 at the 2010 census, unchanged from the 2000 census.

+Pine Island Park requires paid parking year-round, with fees set at $5 per vehicle before 5:00 p.m. and $2 per vehicle after 5:00 p.m.
+The park is open daily from 8:00 a.m. until sunset, according to Hernando County Parks & Recreation.